auth0/Auth0.swift/README.md

 credentialsManager.enableBiometrics(withTitle: "Touch to Login")
 ```

-If needed, you can use a specific `LAPolicy` - e.g. you might want to support Face ID, but allow fallback to passcode.
+If needed, you can specify a particular `LAPolicy` to be used.
+E.g. you might want to support Face ID or Touch ID, but also allow fallback to passcode.

 ```swift
 credentialsManager.enableBiometrics(withTitle: "Touch or enter passcode to Login",